 Like in most places in the world, Russia’s silver screens are dominated by Hollywood’s global blockbusters.
 Russia’s film industry has struggled with the financial crisis, but it is also capable of producing films that can occasionally compete locally with the American machine.
 Once a month, SRAS provides a lineup of the top Russian movies in Russia that ranked in the top 10 for weekend box-office take.

-An ill-behaved, greedy man wakes up in a 19th century Russian village and finds he is a peasant.
+An ill-behaved, greedy man wakes up in a 19th century Russian village and finds he is a serf.

 Лёд 2 – Ice 2 – $17,175,744 as of February 23